Home > QRC Blog > The Ultimate HVAC Preventive Maintenance Checklist

 A checklist is only useful if you can easily see what’s been done and what’s overdue.
 Your template needs columns to log the date each task was last completed and when it’s due next.
 This creates an essential record of your maintenance activities.
 To make this even more effective, use Excel’s conditional formatting to automatically highlight overdue tasks.
 For instance, you can set a rule to turn any task past its due date red.
 This simple visual cue instantly draws your attention to what needs immediate action, helping you prioritize your efforts and prevent small issues from becoming major problems for your residential HVAC system.

-Keep Notes and Equipment History
+Document Important Notes and Equipment History

 Your template should also serve as a detailed logbook for each piece of equipment.
 Add columns for notes, the name of the technician who performed the service, any parts that were replaced, and other relevant observations.
 This historical data is incredibly valuable.
 It helps you spot recurring issues, track the lifespan of components, and provide a complete service history to any technician who works on your system.
 Having a detailed log with information like service dates, work performed, and parts used helps you track everything efficiently.
 This record-keeping is crucial for making informed decisions about repairs versus replacements for both HVAC and commercial refrigeration equipment.